 The sketch pad is also the location where mental predictions of future events occur.
 Thus, this is a very busy place and the sketch pad has to pick and choose what it allows on to the pad.

-When you have something on your mind, whatever that be, that thought is occupying your sketchpad.
+When you have something on your mind, whatever that may be, that thought is occupying your sketchpad.
 Stated another way, you are giving your conscious attention to whatever is on your mind.
 What happens when you shift attention to something else?
-There are a couple possible outcomes.
+There are a couple of possible outcomes.
 First, your current thought may go into a temporary memory buffer (i.e., get pushed off to the corner of your sketchpad).
 Or, the current thought may be completely lost (i.e., gets pushed completely off the sketchpad).

 Unfortunately, you have little direct control over what gets set aside or gets pushed off.
 And there are many factors that influence what will happen, including the presence of residual visual or audible clues that will bring you back on task quickly, stress associated with the former task, your emotional attachment to the former task and your familiarity with the former task just to name a few.